vishnu44444/Online-dontion-web-site/README.md

 # Key Features
 User Registration and Authentication:

-Sign Up/In: Users can register and log in using their email or social media accounts.
 Profile Management: Users can manage their profiles, view donation history, and set donation preferences.
 Browse and Search for Causes: